praekeltfoundation/ndoh-control/README.rst

 Django application for MomConnect control interfaces.

-Warning: Don't create a superuser on syncdb as TastyPie migrations have not yet occured
+Warning: Don't create a superuser on syncdb as TastyPie migrations have not yet occurred.

 ::